martinkiefer/feedback-kde/README.md

 ## Prerequisites
 In order to activate this feature, you will need two things:

+1. A Linux-based operating system.
+While the code may compile using OSX as well, the Apple OpenCL SDK is buggy and will lead to incorrect results.

-1. An OpenCL-compatible device (e.g. a graphics card or any reasonably modern CPU) and a respective driver SDK.
+2. An OpenCL-compatible device (e.g. a graphics card or any reasonably modern CPU) and a respective driver SDK.
 Here are some pointers where you can find one for your device:
     * NVIDIA

         Install both the latest graphics driver and the CUDA SDK from: